Skip to main content

 You can use built-in macros for query multiplication.

-In the query format, we specify the iteration of characters from a to zzzz, , this method allows you to maximally rotate the search results page and get many new unique results:
+In the query format, we will specify a character brute-force from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each initial search query, which totals 4 x 475254 = 1901016 search queries, an impressive number, but not an issue for A-Parser.
+This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries—an impressive figure, but no problem at all for A-Parser.
 At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in any form, as well as in structured format, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in arbitrary forms, as well as structured ones like CSV or JSON.

 Result format: